antoinech13/Steroid/README.md

 **Description:** <a name="detector-description"></a>

-This class is dedicated to detecting moving objects.
-Internally, it stores a list of the positions of moving objects and another list of their speeds along the x and y axes.
-With initial positions and speeds, it becomes easy to determine the position of moving objects in each frame.
+This class is designed for detecting moving objects.
+It internally maintains a list of positions for these objects and another list for their speeds along both the x and y axes.
+With the provision of initial positions and speeds, the task of determining the positions of moving objects in each frame becomes straightforward.

 **Constructor:** <a name="detector-constructor"></a>

 ***Detector(imageSeq, flatSeq = None, biasSeq = None, darkSeq = None):***

- The constructor of the class *Detector* take, as input:
+  The constructor of the Detector class takes the following inputs:

-  -  (mandotory) a list of path (list of string) of the main image sequence
+  -  (mandatory) A list of paths (string list) for the main image sequence.
-  -  (optional) a list of path (list of string) for the flat sequence, a list of path (list of string) for the bias sequence and a list of path (list of string) for the dark sequence.
+  -  (optional) A list of paths (string list) for the flat sequence, a list of paths (string list) for the bias sequence, and a list of paths (string list) for the dark sequence.

 **Methods:** <a name="detector-methods"></a>

 ***computeImagesCorrection(offsetTreshStarsDetection = 0, treshOnReduced = False)***

-  -  description: call the function computeImagesCorrection from *Corrector* than reject all bad data (without drift or/and angle values detected)
+  -  Description: Calls the function computeImagesCorrection from the Corrector class and subsequently rejects all data with missing drift and/or angle values.
-  -  input: (FLOAT) a offset that can be add to adjust treshold value.
-(BOOLEAN) if the treshold should be estimated on reduced images or raw
+  -  Input: (FLOAT) An offset that can be added to adjust the threshold value.
+(BOOLEAN) Indicates whether the threshold should be estimated on reduced images or raw images.

 ***findAsteroid(offsetTreshAstsDetection = 0, treshOnReduced = False, eps = 2):***

-  -  description: will find slow moving object based on method comparing present object or not from one of the first and one of the last frame of the sequence.
-To help to not overdetect to much, this algorythm is helped by a convolutional neural network based on AlexNet.
-This method will feed a list of moving object position on the initial frame and a list a object speed along x and y axis.
+  -  Description: Finds slow-moving objects based on a method that compares the presence of an object from one of the first frames to one of the last frames in the sequence.
+To prevent excessive detection, this algorithm is assisted by a convolutional neural network based on AlexNet.
+The method store a list of moving object positions on the initial frame and a list of object speeds along the x and y axes.
-  -  input: (FLOAT) a offset that can be add to adjust treshold value.
-(BOOLEAN) if the treshold should be estimated on reduced images or raw.
-(INT) epsilon which correspond to the tolerence
+  -  Input: (FLOAT) An offset that can be added to adjust the threshold value.
+(BOOLEAN) Indicates whether the threshold should be estimated on reduced images or raw images.
+(INT) Epsilon, which corresponds to the tolerance.

 ***fasterAst():***

-  - description: return the index of the faster moving object
+  -  Description: Returns the index of the fastest moving object.
-  - return: (INT) the index of the faster asteroid in the list
+  -  Return: (INT) The index of the fastest asteroid in the list.

 ***slowestAst():***

-  - description: return the index of the slowest moving object
+  -  Description: Returns the index of the slowest moving object.
-  - return: (INT) the index of the slowest asteroid in the list
+  -  Return: (INT) The index of the slowest asteroid in the list.

 ***getAstPositionAtImg(idx):***

-  - description: return the position of moving objects on the image at the idx
+  -  Description: Returns the position of moving objects in the image at the specified index.
-  - input: (INT) idex of the image where to get positions
+  -  Input: (INT) Index of the image from which to retrieve positions.
-  - return: (numpy.array) array of moving objects position
+  -  Return: (numpy.array) Array of moving objects positions.

 ***nofa():***

-  - description: return the number of moving object detected
+  -  Description: Returns the number of detected moving objects.
-  - return: (INT) number of moving object detected
+  -  Return: (INT) Number of detected moving objects.

 ***astSpeed(idx = 0):***

-  - description: return the speed of moving objects on the image at the idx
+  -  Description: Returns the speed of moving objects in the image at the specified index.
-  - input: (INT) idex of the image where to get positions
+  -  Input: (INT) Index of the image from which to retrieve speeds.
-  - return: (numpy.array) array of speed on x and y axis of moving objects
+  -  Return: (numpy.array) Array of speeds on the x and y axes of moving objects.

 </details>

 ## Data structure description: <a name="datastruct"></a>

-this section is dedicated to talk about some classes store in the file data_structurs.
+This section is dedicated to discussing some classes stored in the file "data_structures.py"

 <details>